- Life Insurance Advice for Multiple Sclerosis (MS) Patients

-According to the National Multiple Sclerosis Society, Multiple Sclerosis is a chronic, often disabling disease that attacks the central nervous system.
-Symptoms may be mild such as numbness in the limbs, or severe which includes progressive paralysis or loss of vision.
-Slurred speech, tremors, cognitive loss and bladder issues with the disease can be permanent or come and go.
+According to the National Multiple Sclerosis Society, Multiple Sclerosis is a chronic, often disabling disease that attacks the central nervous system, which is comprised of the brain and the spinal cord.
+Overactive immune cells in the brain cause inflammation, which, over time, turns into lesions or plaque.
+Symptoms may be mild such as numbness in the limbs, or severe, which includes progressive paralysis or loss of vision.
+Slurred speech, tremors, cognitive loss and bladder issues with the disease can be permanent or can come and go.

 · First degree relatives of someone with MS face a small risk of developing the disease